 For disease to occur, 3 things must happen.
 A susceptible host, the right environmental conditions, and the presence of the disease within the field.
-Before, farmers could know the host crop and, to a degree, the environment/ weather.
+The local microbiome not being outright suppressive is also important.
+Before, farmers could know the resistances of the host crop and, to a degree, the environment/ weather.
 With spore trapping, the disease triangle can be complete, and producers can have a perfect understanding of their disease situation.

 Disease presence is the most difficult parameter to predict.
 Spores are invisible and can blow in from long distances or show up in discrete, random pockets within the field.
 Once established, they can quickly spread from a few flecks to every leaf of the field.
 What can be seen though only reflects a portion of the story.
 Changes in the microscopic spore population represent the true trajectory of the disease and happen weeks before visible signs and symptoms.
 It can take a few cycles of the disease spreading in the fields before it starts becoming noticeable, with spores increasing exponentially with each cycle step.
 Situations can also change, with changing conditions like heat waves leading to population crashes.
 This drama can only be seen if you can see what is happening to the spores.

 Without this full view, many fungicide applications end up being mis-applied.
 Spore trapping gives a direct measure of disease presence, up to 3 weeks before symptoms first emerge.
 When disease first enters your fields, a Spornik spore trap will know.